Jill Biden: Foreign trips and activities

 In June 2021, Joe and Jill Biden visited Cornwall in the United Kingdom to attend the 47th G7 summit.
 Biden and the Duchess of Cambridge visited primary school students and participated in a roundtable discussion focusing on early childhood education.
 The pair penned an op-ed that was published by CNN about early childhood care.
-In July 2021, Biden visited Tokyo, Japan in her first solo trip abroad as the first lady.
+In July 2021, Biden visited Tokyo in her first solo trip abroad as the first lady.
 There, she met Japanese Prime Minister Yoshihide Suga with his wife Mariko Suga at Akasaka Palace and met Emperor Naruhito at Tokyo Imperial Palace.
 She also visited American athletes at the 2020 Summer Olympic Games and attended the Olympics opening ceremony at the Olympic Stadium.

-In October 2021, Joe and Jill Biden visited Vatican City.
+In October 2021, the Bidens visited Vatican City.
 There, the couple met Pope Francis at the Apostolic Palace to discuss world poverty and climate change.
-In the same month, the couple visited Rome, Italy to attend G20 Leaders' Summit.
-Biden met Maria Cappello, wife of Italian Prime Minister Mario Draghi at Chigi Palace and Brigitte Macron, wife of French President Emmanuel Macron at Il Marchese restaurant.
+In the same month, the couple visited Rome to attend the G20 Leaders' Summit.
+Biden met Serena Cappello, wife of Italian Prime Minister Mario Draghi at Chigi Palace and Brigitte Macron, wife of French President Emmanuel Macron at Il Marchese restaurant.
 She also visited the families of American troops in Naples.

 In May 2022, during the 2022 Russian invasion of Ukraine, Biden made a trip (without her husband) to Romania and Slovakia, visiting with Ukrainian women and children refugees and asking questions of workers from aid organizations.
 During this, she made an unannounced trip across the Slovakia–Ukraine border to Uzhhorod, Ukraine, where she met with displaced Ukrainian schoolchildren, as well as with Ukrainian first lady Olena Zelenska.
 The visit coincided with Mother's Day as celebrated in the U.S., and Biden said, "I wanted to come on Mother's Day.
 We thought it was important to show the Ukrainian people that this war has to stop, and this war has been brutal, and that the people of the United States stand with the people of Ukraine."
 It was the first visit to a war zone by a U.S. first lady without her husband since Laura Bush went to Afghanistan in 2008, and it was the first appearance in public for Zelenska since the invasion started.
 At a subsequent NATO summit, Biden and several other first ladies emphasized a commitment to helping Ukrainian refugees.

-Also in May 2022, Biden visited Ecuador, Panama, and Costa Rica.
+In the same month, Biden visited Ecuador, Panama, and Costa Rica.
 At each stop, she engaged in public appearances and diplomatic discussions that emphasized the value that partnership with the United States brought in by addressing a variety of issues within those countries.